wekesaryan/Cyber-security-notes/computer_forensics.md

-- A specialized field that investigates cyber incidents by collecting, analyzing, and preserving digital evidence to understand the nature of an attack, identify perpetrators, and prevent future incidents
+A specialized field that investigates cyber incidents by collecting, analyzing, and preserving digital evidence to understand the nature of an attack, identify perpetrators, and prevent future incidents.

 Cyber crime - crime conducted via the internet or any computer network.

 # Applications of Forensics.
 - Legal investigations
 - Corporate security incidents
 - Cybersecurity research.